UFAL-DSG/alex/alex/tools/kaldi/README.rst

 and especially with the Python wrapper of ``LatgenFasterDecoder`` which is integrated with Alex.

-We build a different acoustic for a each language and acoustic condition pair – ``LANG_RCOND``.
+We build a different acoustic model for a each language and acoustic condition pair – ``LANG_RCOND``.
 At this time, we provide two sets of scripts for building English and Czech acoustic models using the VOIP data.